linketech/leaf/readme.md

 ## Build script

-The leaf will run the build script(if declared) in the install stage.
 By defalut, leaf will take the scripts.build command if it is declared in the package.json.
 Or you can declare the command in leaf.json using field "build".
+Leaf will run the build script in docker in the install stage.

+If no build script is declared, leaf will run npm install for you and docker is not required for the deployment.